mottaquikarim/JavaScriptDevelopmentRemote/Lecture_3/README.md

 * 35 or Older: 'You can run for president!'
 * 62 or Older: 'You can collect social security!'

--
+**PS:** by "print out" we mean console.log the returned value of a function invoked -

 If a user doesn't provide a valid age, tell them to do so.
 For now, you can hardcode the age to test your code.